nudles/nudles.github.io/source/_posts/ra-nrf-ncr.md

 Systems.

 The Research Assistant will be responsible for working closely with the Principal Investigator and lab members on one or more projects.
-One research topic is on optimizing the memory and speed of the training and inference of large deep learning models.
-Approaches from the system and theory perspectives would be investigated.
-He/she should possess experience or interest in at least one of the following research areas:

-* Artificial Intelligence (especially deep learning)
-* Database (on memory and efficiency optimization)
-* Distributed systems/cloud computing
+One research topic is about **machine learning based malware detection**.

 # Job requirements:

 * A Bachelor's degree with Honours or above (Master degree preferred) in a relevant area;
-* Experience in research/development of deep learning models and distributed systems
+* Experience in research/development of machine learning or deep learning models, and computer security
 * Strong C++ and Python programming skills

 Interested applicants should email a CV (and project links, e.g. github repo) to wangwei@comp.nus.edu.sg.